welchsec/Threat-Intel/README.md

 # Threat-Intel
-Pulls Links From Various RSS Feeds
+Pulls Links From Various RSS Feeds thanks to Claude...